Maleconazo: Background

-Uprising

-On the date of 5 August 1994, protests erupted on the Malecon in Havana, as thousands of Cubans poured into the streets demanding freedom and the overthrow of Fidel Castro.
-These protests were ignited by a few different factors.
-Cubans were frustrated with the ongoing economic hardships and poor living conditions, so many looked to flee the island by boarding tugboats and makeshift rafts bound for the US.
-On 13 July 1994, 70 Cubans hijacked the tugboat "13 de marzo" hoping to do just that.
+On 13 July 1994, 70 Cubans hijacked the tugboat 13 de marzo in an attempt to make it to the United States.
 Shortly after leaving Cuba's coast, the boat sank and government vessels provided very limited assistance, causing 37 passengers to drown.
 Survivors claimed that the boat was deliberately sunk by the coast guard, however this was strongly denied by the government.
 Regardless, the event generated widespread distrust in the police and sparked even more escape attempts.

+Protests

-Then, on 5 August, Cuban authorities discovered an illegal boat passage that many citizens were using to reach the U.S. In response, they formed a blockade around the Malecon, preventing anyone from leaving the island.
+On 5 August, Cuban authorities discovered an illegal boat passage that many citizens were using to reach the U.S. In response, they formed a blockade around the Malecon, preventing anyone from leaving the island.
 With nowhere else to go, Cubans soon stormed the streets to protest and express their pent up frustration.

 The protests quickly turned to rioting as angry citizens broke windows and looted shops.
 They chanted "Freedom!" and "Down with the Castros!"
 It was the largest public defiance of the government and most open criticism of Castro since he came to power.

 Police response

-The protestors were quickly confronted by armed local police, state security agents, and paramilitaries.
-Several videos and testimonials show these authorities shooting at and beating the protestors for their counterrevolutionary actions.
+The protesters were quickly confronted by armed local police, state security agents, and paramilitaries.
+Several videos and testimonials show these authorities shooting at and beating the protesters for their counterrevolutionary actions.
 In certain locations, military trucks with special troops arrived to patrol the streets.
 The chaos began to die down in the afternoon when Fidel Castro arrived to speak to the Cuban people.
 By this time, there had been around 370 recorded arrests and 30 injuries, 11 of which were police officers.